 In the European Union, the copyright law holds for 70 years after the creator has passed away.
-Some countries are more lenient, such as Pakistan, in which the copyright law holds for 50 years; in other places it’s longer – for example, 95 years in Jamaica.
+Some countries are more lenient, such as Pakistan, in which the copyright law holds for 50 years; in other places, it’s longer – for example, 95 years in Jamaica.

-Anything shared on social media platforms is considered to be distribution, but since 2016 tourists have been allowed to take photos and videos of copyrighted buildings for personal use, as long as there is no commercial benefit attached.
+This law means that tourists are allowed to take photos and videos of copyrighted buildings for personal use, as long as there is no commercial benefit attached.

 The rule has the most impact on professional photographers hoping to sell pictures of the landmark, but the law also applies to any traveller and their innocent holiday snaps.
 Anything shared on social media platforms is still considered to be distribution.

 If you take pictures of French buildings or public art and they become available in France, for example, after uploading them to social media or a blog, then a French court could claim jurisdiction.
 In theory, people who violate this law can face a fine.

 This is even the case if you are a resident in a country, such as the UK, where the freedom of panorama applies – it is still possible to be sued in the UK under French law.

 The protection of the architectural design of buildings is a growing trend, with other major landmarks in Europe under similar laws.
 In neighbouring Belgium, the Atomium sculpture, an iconic Brussels landmark, is fiercely protected by copyright.